Towards a dichotomy for the switch list homomorphism problem for signed graphs: Dichotomy for List -colouring

-It is clear that existence of excluders for a triple is preserved under any automorphism $s$ of $H$.
+It is clear that the existence of excluders for a triple is preserved under any automorphism $s$ of $H$.
 The properties `two of $x_1, x_2$ and $x_3$ being the same', and `minimum index' are also preserved, so the conservative $\kNU{3}$-polymorphism defined in the lemma is symmetric.
-Thus in \cite{HR11} they actually proved the following.
+This allows us to prove Theorem \ref{thm:main}. \begin{proof}[Proof of Theorem \ref{thm:main}] Let $\redSub{\PH}$ have a conservative $\kNU{3}$-polymorphism $\phi$.
+By the discussion following Lemma \ref{lem:def3nu} we may assume that $\phi$ is symmetric, and so, as the switch map is an automorphism of $\redSub{\PH}$, switch-symmetric.
+By Lemma \ref{lem:ss}, $\phi$ is then a conservative $\kNU{3}$-polymorphism of $\PH$, and so a conservative $\WNU$-polymorphism.
+This completes the proof of the equivalence of the four polymorphisms in \eqref{eq:easydir}, and so proves Theorem \ref{thm:main}. \end{proof}